If you continue without changing your settings, we'll assume that you are happy to receive all cookies from this website.

 The Society is directly regulated by the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) and it holds permissions to take deposits and give advice on regulated mortgages.
 It is regulated under exactly the same compliance regime as larger societies.
 Its external auditors are Deloitte LLP and it outsources its internal audit requirements to KPMG LLP.

 The most reliable indicators of resilience in the current market are levels of capital and liquidity.
 The PRA’s capital guidance and the Basel 3 requirements are set to maintain the solvency of deposit takers such as banks and building societies.
-The Bath Building Society Group (which consists of Bath Building Society and its wholly owned subsidiary company, Bath Property Letting Limited) has a level of audited capital that is significantly in excess of its current capital guidance level, as set by the PRA.
-Furthermore, the Group’s current high level of profitability is further bolstering its already strong capital position.
-As at 31 December 2016, the Group’s leverage ratio was 9.8% which was more than double the regulatory minimum requirement.
+Bath Building Society has a level of audited capital that is significantly in excess of its current capital guidance level, as set by the PRA.
+Furthermore, the Society’s current high level of profitability is further bolstering its already strong capital position.
+As at 31 December 2017, the Society’s leverage ratio was 10.4% which was more than double the regulatory minimum requirement.

 The Society takes a proactive approach to the management of arrears on its mortgage loans and it sets aside allowances for loan impairments using a prudent policy.